Vegz78/ToggleZeroTier/README.md

 The script does what it's supposed to on my home system and won't be supported, updated or maintained actively.

 # Prerequisites
--Raspberry Pi with Linux
+- Raspberry Pi with Linux
--ZeroTier
+- ZeroTier
--RetroPie/Emulationstation
+- RetroPie/Emulationstation

 # Features
 - Automatically update a ZeroTier connection